Istanbul Walkabout 🕌 Turkey’s Iconic Mosques & Monuments

 Mosques and Minarets - The Gilded Interior of the German Fountain

-Istanbul Mosques – The Gilded Interior of the German Fountain
+The gilded interior of the German Fountain

 The German Fountain was the target of a bomb attack in 2016, and even today you may occasionally notice armed soldiers in the area.